-2.8 Secondary and Tertiary Recovery
+2.9 Secondary and Tertiary Recovery

 Secondary recovery is defined by the oil industry as the first improved recovery method of any type applied to a reservoir to produce oil not recoverable by primary recovery methods.
-Waterflooding is one such method.
+Water flooding is one such method.
 This method involves pumping water through the existing perforations in a well in which production has decreased sufficiently to merit stimulation.
 As the water is pumped into a formation, it stimulates production of oil or gas in other nearby wells.
 This is a proven method of recovering hydrocarbons that otherwise would be economically unretrievable.
-Waterflooding has been a popular form of secondary recovery for over 40 years.
-Waterflooding can be accomplished by one injection well or several injection wells in the immediate vicinity of other producing wells.
+Water flooding has been a popular form of secondary recovery for over 40 years.
+Water flooding can be accomplished by one injection well or several injection wells in the immediate vicinity of other producing wells.

-In the New Mexico portion of the Delaware Basin, there are three major waterflood projects and several one and two injection well operations.
+In the New Mexico portion of the Delaware Basin, there are three major water flood projects and several one and two injection well operations.
 One of the major waterflood projects in the area is the El Mar, located in T26S-R32E, on the Texas border.
-At one time, this project (currently operated by Quay Valley Inc.), had 31 permitted injection wells.
+At one time, this project (currently operated by Quay Valley Inc.) had 31 permitted injection wells.
 Currently, there are only two wells actively injecting water.
 The remaining wells are either shut-in (not being used) or plugged and abandoned.
-The Paduca waterflood project, located in T25S-R32E, has 19 permitted injection wells with eight injecting water into the formation.
-The third major waterflood project in this area, located in T22S-R28E, is currently not injecting into the ten permitted wells.
+The operation for this facility has not changed since last year.
+The Paduca water flood project, located in T25S-R32E, has 19 permitted injection wells with seven (down from eight this time last year) injecting water into the formation.
+The third major water flood project (Indian Draw) in this area, located in T22S-R28E, is currently not injecting into the ten permitted wells.